nebrius/raspi-pwm/README.md

 npm install raspi-pwm
 ```

-**Warning:** this module requires GCC 4.8 or newer.
-This means that you should be running Raspbian Jessie or newer, released in September of 2015.

 **Note:** this project is written in [TypeScript](http://www.typescriptlang.org/) and includes type definitions in the package.json file.
 This means that if you want to use it from TypeScript, you don't need to install a separate @types module.

 ## Example Usage